 My child did not get a place at the school we applied to.
 Can I complain to the Ombudsman?

-The Ombudsman can consider your complaint if you think that a place at a school was refused because of some unfairness or mistake by the admissions authority, or if your appeal was handled incorrectly.
+The Ombudsman can consider your complaint if you think that a place at a school was refused because of a mistake by the admissions authority, or if your appeal was handled incorrectly.

 You can also complain if you have asked for an appeal and the admissions authority has not arranged an appeal hearing for you within a reasonable time.

 You can complain to the Ombudsman if the school you have applied to is a community, foundation, voluntary aided, voluntary controlled or nursery school.
-We cannot deal with complaints about independent (private) schools or city technology colleges.
-We can deal with complaints about academies, but only where they have converted from maintained schools during the admissions process.
+We cannot deal with complaints about academies, independent (private) schools, free schools or city technology colleges.
+If a school converts to an academy during the admissions process, we may be able to consider a complaint.

 How do I complain?